-One thing that kept me from getting to the mountain sooner was the lack of views on the summit from other trip reports.
+One thing that kept me from getting to the mountain all these years was the lacking in summit views.
 Today’s forecast was partly sunny, so I figured it was a good day to visit the mountain since there wouldn’t be much to see at the top.

 Quite a few vehicles in the Lake Serene parking lot for a Thursday but at least it wasn’t packed.
 Partly sunny weather forecast turned for the better after arriving at the trailhead well past noon.
 Initially took the wrong turn at the 1.75-mile junction and ended up at the falls.
 After a brief conversation with three guys by by the falls, I went back down to the junction and got on the lake trail.
 Then I hiked two miles to the toilet sign right before the lake and made a left into the brush to start the scramble portion of the trip.